edgar/alfred2-workflows/README.md

 Open current Finder window in Terminal/iTerm and vice versa

-For iTerm (which is waht I use) these are the commands:
+For iTerm (which is what I use) these are the commands:

 - `fi`: open current **Finder** directory in **iTerm**
 - `if`: open current **iTerm** directory in **Finder**